JavaFXpert/quantum-music-playground/README.md

 This example leverages multiple control gate modifiers.
-In this case, the **T†** gate will only be rotated for basis states who bits corresponding to **q2** and **q3** are both `1` .
+In this case, the **T†** gate will only be rotated for basis states whose bits corresponding to **q2** and **q3** are both `1` .
 We'll explore control gate modifiers in more detail next.